perevalovds/qtcomputeshader/README.md

 # qtcomputeshader
 Example of using compute shader in Qt without graphical rendering.

-The compute shader processes array of 23 floats and Qt reads it back and print to console.
+The compute shader processes array of 23 floats and writes it to another array.
+Qt reads both input and output arrays back to CPU and prints to console.

 Example contains ComputeBuffer, ComputeShader and ComputeSurface helper classes to simplify working with compute shaders.

-## Note

-Current example works, but in real application I can't read several different buffers...

 ### Requirements